susanBuck/notes/07_Command_Line/02_Mac-Terminal.md

 alias htdocs='cd /Applications/MAMP/htdocs'
 ```

-See the section under *Aliases* for full details.
+See the section under *Aliases* in the `.bashrc` file for full details.

 ## Prompt

 The prompt is the line you see whenever CL is waiting for a command.
-In the template .bashrc, the prompt is configured to show you your current directory, plus, if you're in a directory that is a Git repository, it'll show you which branch you're on and if there are any changes to that branch.
+In the template `.bashrc`, the prompt is configured to show you your current directory, plus, if you're in a directory that is a Git repository, it'll show you which branch you're on and if there are any changes to that branch.

 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-prompt-customizations@2x.png' style='max-width:802px; width:100%;'>